Ultimate List of the Best Riichi Mahjong Tools for English Speakers

 - Game History available on desktop as well

-- The website's design is pretty good, the devs are involved
+- The website's design is pretty good, it looks like the devs are very involved in it

 Mahjong Tile Efficiency Trainer in English

 To improve your Tile Efficiency skills, there's this amazing Tile Efficiency Trainer that will guide you discard by discard to show you what the widest discard was.

 I have to add one mandatory disclaimer tho: this tool should only be trusted for basic efficiency, as it will not take into account hand value or more complex nuances (such as considering final shape, or hand improvements); it's all about the widest tile acceptance for the next shanten for each discard.
 Not about Expected Value.

 (If you want a tool for Expected Value instead, you can get this tool in Japanese instead.

 Mahjong Wait Reading Trainer in English

 Too many tiles in one suit and suddenly you are lost... what tiles are you waiting on!?

 Relax.
 Never fail at Chin Itsu again.
 Try Ozball's Mahjong Wait Quiz!

 There aren't many tools like this one out there, and because of its simplicity it is definitely one of my favorites.